 Factors that cause a shift in the labour supply curve:

 - Demographic changes: the size and age structure of the population in an economy can affect the labour supply.
-The labour supply curve will shift to the right when more people come into a country from outside (immigration) and the birth rate increases (more young people available for work).
+The labour supply curve will shift to the right when more people come into a country from outside (immigration) and when the birth rate increases (more young people will be available for work).

 Why would a person’s wage rate change overtime?